-The written application requests: a cover sheet, four short essay questions, a one-page resume, a transcript (unofficial is fine) and one recommendation letter.
+The written application requests: an electronic cover sheet with basic information about you, four short essay questions, a one-page resume, a transcript (unofficial is fine) and one recommendation letter.
 All materials (except the recommendation letter) must be submitted together in a single application package online.
 Please check out our one-page application checklist and Application Handbook with detailed instructions and guidelines for submitting a competitive application.

 If your recommender submits their recommendation directly, please make sure that they: (1) include your name in the subject line, and (2) state your full name and your school in the recommendation to help us match it to your file.

 We strongly encourage you to submit the recommendation with the rest of your application.
 Well-intentioned as your professors and supervisors may be, they are also incredibly busy.
 In the previous application cycles, a significant percentage of recommendations submitted directly by the recommender either never arrived or arrived too late to be considered with the application.
 While we do not seek to penalize applicants for circumstances beyond their control, it does not change the fact that, if your recommendation does not arrive on time, our application readers will not have access to a key component of your application.
 If you ask a recommender to submit a recommendation directly, you should do so understanding that we may not be able to consider the recommendation if it does not arrive before the application deadline.